Discovering the Network Granger Causality in Large Vector Autoregressive Models: Two Empirical Applications

 \section{Two Empirical Applications}

 We apply our proposed methods to two large datasets to discover the underlying Granger-causal networks.
 Section \ref{sec:ee1} investigates the large macroeconomic and financial variables.
-Section \ref{sec:ee2} analyzes the regional house price growths in the UK.\footnote{The results reported in this section are based on $\hat{m}_{ij}=\hat{\sigma}_i\sqrt{\hat{\bomega}'_{j} \hat{\bSigma}_x\hat{\bomega}_{j}}$.}
+Section \ref{sec:ee2} analyzes the regional house price growths in the UK.
+All the results in this section are based on $K=1$ and $\hat{m}_{ij}=\hat{\sigma}_i\sqrt{\hat{\bomega}'_{j} \hat{\bSigma}_x\hat{\bomega}_{j}}$.